Risk Scoring Roadmap

 Step 1: Navigate to Configuration > TraceStations.

-Step 2: Click the edit gear to enter the configuration menu for the TraceStation.
+Step 2: Click the edit icon to enter the configuration menu for the TraceStation.

 Step 3: Navigate to the Item Questionnaire section.